I

 The Animal Control petro-van had been parked behind the club, in an area far from any lights.
 After making sure that no one was looking, we moved swiftly to the van, I taking the driver's seat, and Cynthia climbing in the passenger side.
 I took the super's hat off the dash-board, stuffed my ears beneath it and pulled the visor low over my eyes.
 Cynthia was sitting in the passenger seat, so I told her to get down on the floor-boards.
 Not so comfortable, but necessary.
 I unsafed the pistol and placed it within easy reach on the passenger seat.

 This was some tricky business: driving the van far from the Cat's Ass to ditch it.
 Hopefully, there wouldn't be any radio dispatches to this unit -- if there were, I couldn't answer it, not with my accent.
 Neither could Cynthia, even if she didn't sound like a Furrie, she sure didn't sound like that supervisor either.
 There was always the possibility that some jackass would involve the van in an accident.
 I might just drive off, but accidents attract unwanted attention.
 Or that some other Animal Control or Security officer would want to get sociable, and pull the van over.
 Be real damn difficult explaining how a Furrie and a naked girl happened to be driving such a vehicle.
 That's what the pistol was for.
 In case of a pull-over here was the routine: Cynthia would quickly take the driver's seat, as I slipped out the back.
 The distraction of seeing what he'd never expect in his wildest imaginings as he opened the driver's door would give me an excellent opportunity to come around the back of the van and get off a clean shot.
 As for being recognized, that was the least of my concerns.
-By now, it was quite dark, I sat higher than the other vehicles, and no one would be expecting to see a Furrie driving an Animal Control petro-van.
+By now, it was getting dark, the last of the twilight fading fast on the western horizon.
+I sat higher than the other vehicles, and no one would be expecting to see a Furrie driving an Animal Control petro-van.
 Luckily, none of the things that could go wrong did go wrong.
 When seeing how unrecognizable we were, I allowed Cynthia to get off the floor and return to the passenger seat, even if I shouldn't have.
 She sat there, sort of sideways, right foot-paw tucked under the left knee, elbow propped on against the door and window, just staring off into the distance, lost in thought.
 Finally, she changed positions, sitting up straight in the seat.
 Whatever it was, she'd evidently made her decision.

 "What are we doing now?"